connect.Rmd

 library(stringr)

-# Get dataset
+# Get the dataset and plot with manynet

-references <- manyenviron::references$ECOLEX_REF %>%
+manyenviron::references$ECOLEX_REF %>%

-dplyr::distinct() %>%
+distinct() %>%

 labs(title = "Treaty Lineage of Selected Agreements",